syedriko/kubernetes-mcp-server/README.md

 ## ✨ Features <a id="features"></a>

-A powerful and flexible Kubernetes [Model Context Protocol (MCP)](https://blog.marcnuri.com/model-context-protocol-mcp-introduction) server implementation with support for OpenShift.
+A powerful and flexible Kubernetes [Model Context Protocol (MCP)](https://blog.marcnuri.com/model-context-protocol-mcp-introduction) server implementation with support for **OpenShift**.

 - **✅ Configuration**:
   - Automatically detect changes in the Kubernetes configuration and update the MCP server.